ToddBodnar/appl-eye-gan/readme.md

 ## GAN Design

 Initially, I made a generator based off of a more traditional generator which takes a random vector as a seed instead of a generated image.
 This generator is based off of `Unsupervised Representation Learning With Deep Convolutional Generated Adversarial Networks` available [on Arxiv](https://arxiv.org/abs/1511.06434).
 This was modified by replacing the random network with a convolutional neural network, turning it into an auto decoder.
-The final generated network's topology is:

-[Network Image]

 The discriminator was based off of one described on [Keras's blog](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html).